 Index of essays published in books and periodicals.

 Index of journal articles and books on film and media studies.
 Includes some full text.

 A master index to reference works, such as Contemporary Authors, Contemporary Literary Criticism, and Dictionary of Literary Biography, published by Gale; these works contain biographical information about authors, excerpts of criticism of their works, and short bibliographies.
-Most of these series are available in Skillman's reference collection; Literature Resource Center provides online access to some of these works.
+Gale Literature Research Center provides online access to some of these works.

-Encyclopedia of GLBT art, literature, film, music, and popular culture.
+Encyclopedia of GLBTQ art, literature, film, music, and popular culture.
 The encyclopedia was closed and archived in 2015.

 Index of major journals in the humanities and social sciences.